Submitting Action Figure Prototypes to a Toy Broker

 First, you have to find a toy broker.
 At the end of this article, you’ll find a list of active toy brokers.
 This is the somewhat shady part.
 They ask for a fee upfront just to look at your product.
 I’ve been down this route and I believe I paid just under $200 if I’m not mistaken.
 I’m going to keep the highly questionable identity of the toy broker I dealt with private.
 Before I sent the money, the people who ran it seemed extremely eager to work with me.
 Once they got the money, I feel they basically blew me off.

 A few days after submitting my work, I got a call back from a person who wasn’t even the first person I pitched my idea to.
 This person said that they weren’t going to work with me at this time.
 I had my figures posted on a private website that someone needed a password to view.
-As far as I can tell from my Google Analytics account, no one from where their location looked at the website.
+As far as I can tell from both my Google Analytics account and WordPress statistics, no one from their location ever looked at my website.
 In fact, no one did.
-What I found especially troublesome was that the person I spoke to thought my product was a board game and not an action figure play set.
+What I found especially troublesome was that the person I spoke to thought my product was a board game and not an action figure toy line.
 I asked this person if they even bothered to visit my website to which I got an, “of course I did!” reply.

 Red flags and rip-offs?